-Microsoft released a Linux distro namely Azure Sphere OS that’ll run the devices of the Internet of Things.
-It is not a full-fledged Linux distribution, rather a paired down modified kernel, a tiny OS.
+Microsoft released a Linux distro, Azure Sphere OS, that’ll run the Internet of Things devices.
+It is not a full-fledged Linux distribution but rather a paired down the modified kernel, a tiny OS.

-Azure Sphere OS has been designed to run on a new class of microcontroller chip with limited resources.
+Azure Sphere OS has been designed to run on a new class of microcontroller chips with limited resources.
 This explains why Microsoft went for Linux and not for Windows IoT devices.

 As for device compatibility, starting from toys to smart home devices and even edge-based industrial machinery will find places to run Azure Sphere.
 The Microsoft-designed chips of the OS contain Wi-Fi connectivity, and manufacturers can receive them royalty-free.

-Azure will not just remain as a simple OS to the IoT devices, but will as well ensure security to the lot.
+Azure will not just remain as a simple OS to the IoT devices but will also ensure the lot’s security.

 Unlike the RTOSes common to MCUs today, our defense-in-depth IoT OS offers multiple layers of security.
 It combines security innovations pioneered in Windows, a security monitor, and a custom Linux kernel to create a highly-secured software environment and a trustworthy platform for new IoT experiences. – Galen Hunt, partner MD at Microsoft Azure